input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## What is Missing From GHCJS? {#expectations}

 The JavaScript backend borrows a lot of code from GHCJS, but not all of it.
-If you are a GHCJS user, here are the main differences:
+Here are the main differences between GHCJS and the JavaScript backend:

 1. GHCJS was stuck on GHC version 8.10 while the JavaScript backend follows GHC HEAD.